 While this was a splurge for us, we figured it was probably the only time we would ever do a helicopter tour, and we wanted to do it the best way we could.

 We have not regretted this decision once!
 The best Kauai helicopter tours are pricey either way.
 May as well make the most of it on this stunning Hawaiian island!

 Can you bring kids on a Kauai helicopter tour?

-Yes, although the age requirements will vary by tour operator.
+Yes, although the age requirements will vary by the tour operator.

 If you are traveling with young children, you will really want to think about if they will be able to handle sitting buckled into an adult-sized harness for an hour, especially considering they might not even be able to see past other passengers.